dustinpfister/prototype_jscg/README.md

 This is an example of markdown that will be used in JSCG this content will be part of the static content of the site that will always show up like normal.

 {% asset {
-   content : 'This however is protected content that will not how up if javaScript is not disabled' } %}
+   content : 'This however is protected content that will not show up if javaScript is not enabled' } %}

 {% asset {